 At this time, the important thing was to promote the return filing so that taxes can come.
 Finally, on the penalty, he was of the opinion that penalty shouldn't be there because it was a force majeure with no fault of the taxpayer.
 He added that they should be as liberal as possible so that the tax starts coming which was the point made by Delhi as also Bihar.
-Further he added that he was not in favour of punishing the taxpayers by charging penal interest for not being able to file the returns when entire nation went into lockdown.
-He submitted that if small people could not file returns, some help should be given to them.
+Further he added that he was not in favour of punishing the taxpayers by charging penal interest for not being able to file the returns, some help should be given to them.